notaryproject/notation/specs/commandline/blob.md

 Flags:
   -s, --signature string      location of the blob signature file
       --media-type string     optional media type of the blob to verify --policy-name string   optional policy name to verify against.
-If not provided, notation verifies against the wildcard policy if it exists.
+If not provided, notation verifies against the global policy if it exists.
   -m, --user-metadata stringArray   user defined {key}={value} pairs that must be present in the signature for successful verification if provided
       --plugin-config stringArray   {key}={value} pairs that are passed as it is to a plugin, if the verification is associated with a verification plugin, refer plugin documentation to set appropriate values
   -o, --output string         output format, options: 'json', 'text' (default "text")